codedex-io/github-chapter-2-contributions/README.md

 <!--  Ellie is the first entry -->
 <!--  Be sure to add your contribution to the bottom of the README file!  -->
+HI!
+Walter was here hell yeah!! this was added on 12/5/2025🚀

 Hi!
 Ellie was here!
 12/21/2023 🧸